 We find ourselves constantly comparing it to our previous tropical paradise home in Grenada, which is unfair because it is a completely different destination.

 But, we can’t help it!
 Regardless of whether we should or shouldn’t compare the two neighbouring islands, we do and here’s what we’ve come up with.

 There are numerous similarities between Barbados and Grenada – like the laid back vibe, funky music, friendly people, English language, and beautiful, white sand beaches.
 But Barbados feels like an entirely different place, which we love.

 One thing that we noticed right away was the flat topography of Barbados.
 Large sugar cane plantations are spread out over small, rolling hills with no mountains in sight.
 We haven’t been to the east side of the island yet (which is said to be more jagged and rocky), but there definitely isn’t the mist shrouded mountains and lush jungle interior that Grenada offers.

 The people here have been very friendly and kind to us.
 The locals are polite and respectful of others.
 Everyone says good morning and they usually have a big smile on their face.
 How could they not?
 Look where they live!

 We’ve definitely noticed a big improvement in customer service here.
 On some of the other islands in the Caribbean (Grenada, St. Vincent & The Grenadines and Cuba), you sometimes get grouchy, uninterested or preoccupied staff, but we haven’t had an experience like that in Barbados so far.

-There is also a larger, local caucasian population here compared to the other islands we’ve seen in the Caribbean, which is interesting.
-The white-Bajan accent sounds very different to the black-Bajan one, as the white locals have Irish and Scottish nuances in their dialect.
+There is also a larger, local Caucasian population here compared to the other islands we’ve seen in the Caribbean, which is interesting.
+The white-Bajan accent sounds very different from the black-Bajan one, as the white locals have Irish and Scottish nuances in their dialect.